juyongjiang/CodeUp/README.md

 ## NL2Code Data Release
-Recently, it has attracted significant attention to exploit much larger and more powerful LLMs (e.g., ChatGPT, GPT-4) to self generate instruction-following data by delicate prompt design.
+Recently, it has attracted significant attention to exploiting much larger and more powerful LLMs (e.g., ChatGPT, GPT-4) to self-generate instruction-following data by delicate prompt design.
 However, many approaches primarily focus on the general domain and lack code-specific domain considerations.
 To this end, [Code Alpaca](https://github.com/sahil280114/codealpaca) follows the previous Self-Instruct paper [3] and [Stanford Alpaca repo](https://github.com/tatsu-lab/stanford_alpaca) with some code-related modifications to conduct 20K instruction-following data `data/code_alpaca_20k.json` for code generation tasks.
-This `JSON` file following `alpaca_data.json` format is a list of dictionaries, each dictionary contains the following fields:
+This `JSON` file following `alpaca_data.json` format is a list of dictionaries; each dictionary contains the following fields:

 - `instruction`: `str`, describes the task the model should perform.
 Each of the 20K instructions is unique.
 - `input`: `str`, optional context or input for the task.
 For example, when the instruction is "Amend the following SQL query to select distinct elements", the input is the SQL query.
 Around 40% of the examples have an input.
 - `output`: `str`, the answer to the instruction as generated by `text-davinci-003`.

 ### High-quality Data Filter
-However, after we carefully check the LLMs-self-generated data, we observe three critical problems which may hinder the instruction learning of LLMs due to ambiguous and irrelevant noise.
-That are a) When `instruction` doesn't specify programming language (PL) of implementation, the `output` appears with diverse options, e.g., Python, C++, JavaScript, or b) it is ambiguous to identify which programming language `output` is implemented by; c) Both `instruction` and `output` are not relevant to code-specific domain.
-Hence, to obtain high-quality instruction data, we filter the ambiguous and irrelevant data by rigorous design.
-Specifically, to solve a) we set Python as the default PL of implementation and use [Guesslang](https://guesslang.readthedocs.io/en/latest/) package to detect the PL of a given source code in `output`, if the Python is detected, this prompt is retained.
-Otherwise, it will be filtered. b) and c) In these cases, we delete these prompts.
+However, after carefully checking the LLMs-self-generated data, we observe three critical problems that may hinder LLMs' instruction learning due to ambiguous and irrelevant noise.
+That is

+1. When `instruction` doesn't specify the programming language (PL) of implementation, the `output` appears with diverse options, e.g., Python, C++, and JavaScript.
+2. It is ambiguous to identify which programming language `output` is implemented by.
+3. Both `instruction` and `output` are irrelevant to the code-specific domain.

+Hence, we filter the ambiguous and irrelevant data by rigorous design to obtain high-quality instruction data.
+Specifically, to solve 1) we set Python as the default PL of implementation and use [Guesslang](https://guesslang.readthedocs.io/en/latest/) package to detect the PL of a given source code in `output`.
+If the Python is detected, this prompt is retained.
+Otherwise, it will be filtered.
+2) and 3) In these cases, we delete these prompts.
 After that, about 5K low-quality instruction data is filtered.
-To supplement the amout of high-quality instruction data, we further integrate the `data/new_codealpaca.json` data (about 4.5K) under the above filter rules.
-To achieve this, please runing the following command:
+To supplement the high-quality instruction data, we further integrate the `data/new_codealpaca.json` data (about 4.5K) under the above filter rules.
+To achieve this, please run the following command:

 ```bash
 cd data
 python preprocess.py
 ```

-In this way, we gain the 19K high-quality instruction data of code generation.
+This way, we gain the 19K high-quality instruction data of code generation.
 The following is the instruction number distribution of each PL with Radar visualization before and after filtering.

 | Raw Data (20K + 4K)| Filtered Data (19K)  |
 | -- | -- |